expo/expo/docs/pages/versions/v36.0.0/react-native/tutorial.md

 Some of the things in here might not look like JavaScript to you.
 Don't panic. _This is the future_.

 First of all, ES2015 (also known as ES6) is a set of improvements to JavaScript that is now part of the official standard, but not yet supported by all browsers, so often it isn't used yet in web development.
 React Native ships with ES2015 support, so you can use this stuff without worrying about compatibility. `import`, `from`, `class`, and `extends` in the example above are all ES2015 features.
-If you aren't familiar with ES2015, you can probably pick it up just by reading through sample code like this tutorial has.
+If you aren't familiar with ES2015, you can probably pick it up by reading through sample code like this tutorial has.
 If you want, [this page](https://babeljs.io/learn-es2015/) has a good overview of ES2015 features.

 The other unusual thing in this code example is `<View><Text>Hello world!</Text></View>`.
 This is JSX - a syntax for embedding XML within JavaScript.
-Many frameworks use a special templating language which lets you embed code inside markup language.
+Many frameworks use a specialized templating language which lets you embed code inside markup language.
 In React, this is reversed.
 JSX lets you write your markup language inside code.
 It looks like HTML on the web, except instead of web things like `<div>` or `<span>`, you use React components.
-In this case, `<Text>` is a built-in component that just displays some text and `View` is like the `<div>` or `<span>`.
+In this case, `<Text>` is a built-in component that displays some text and `View` is like the `<div>` or `<span>`.

 ## Components

 So this code is defining `HelloWorldApp`, a new `Component`.
 When you're building a React Native app, you'll be making new components a lot.
 Anything you see on the screen is some sort of component.
-A component can be pretty simple - the only thing that's required is a `render` function which returns some JSX to render.
+A component can be pretty basic - the only thing that's required is a `render` function which returns some JSX to render.

 ## This app doesn't do very much